MLackner/LabVIEW-HDF5-Tools/README.md

 ## Known Issues

-Can't write into array of strings.
+* Can't write into array of strings.
+* Error when creating datasets from empty arrays

 ## Functionality